RobAstur/Pands-Project/README.md

 ### Information from Histograms

-To better understand the anylysis it is important to open the different histograms while reading the analysis.
+To better understand the analysis it is important to open the different histograms while reading the analysis.
 Website atlassian **Reference 5**, defined histogram as " chart that plots the distribution of a numeric variable’s values as a series of bars.
 Each bar typically covers a range of numeric values called a bin or class; a bar’s height indicates the frequency of data points with a value within the corresponding bin."

-The histograms of each of the features shows different frecuencies for each of the features.
+The histograms of each of the flowers features shows different frecuencies for each of them.
 The key points are listed below.

 * The petal lenght feature have the highest frecuency  between 1.0 and 2.0 cms.
 Aproximate 50 subjects falls in this category.
 * The petal width feature shows the highest frequency in between 0.0 and 0.5 cms.
 Around 40 subjects falls in this category.